i18next/i18next-scanner/README.md

     .pipe(vfs.dest('path/to/dest'));
 ```

-To parse a translation key, call `parser.parseKey(key, defaultValue)` to assign the key with an optional `defaultValue`.
+To parse a translation key, call `parser.set(key, defaultValue)` to assign the key with an optional `defaultValue`.
 For example:
 ```js
 var customTransform = function _transform(file, enc, done) {